Kenyan telco Safaricom’s Alpha incubator faces uncertain future – TechCrunch

 Bhattacharya — who’d come to Safaricom after senior positions at IBM Research Africa and a stint restructuring Kenyan innovation center iHub — recruited a team for Alpha, led by founder and computer scientist Shikoh Gitau.

-From a market perspective, Alpha was something to watch since corporate incubators in Africa were (and continue to be) a relatively new component across the continent’s tech ecosystem.
+From a market perspective, Alpha was something to watch, as corporate incubators in Africa were (and continue to be) a relatively new component across the continent’s tech ecosystem.

-In a space purposely set up away from Safaricom’s HQ, Alpha’s team of innovators set to shaping new digital offerings.
+In a space purposely established away from Safaricom’s HQ, Alpha’s team of innovators set to shaping new digital offerings.

 In 2018, the incubator rolled out its first product, a social networking platform called Bonga, to augment M-Pesa.

-Since M-Pesa was already established as a commercial network, the idea was to amplify that by creating more social media type transactions around it — channeling Facebook, YouTube, iTunes, PayPal, and eBay in one platform.
+Because M-Pesa was already established as a commercial network, the idea was to amplify that by creating more social media-type transactions around it — channeling Facebook, YouTube, iTunes, PayPal and eBay in one platform.

 With Bonga, Alpha appeared to have some momentum into 2018, before the innovation incubator lost two of its biggest backers.

-First, Kamal Bhattacharya, exited Safaricom and his position of lead of Alpha in October 2018.
+First, Kamal Bhattacharya exited Safaricom and his position of lead of Alpha in October 2018.
 The reason given by the company was a bit of corporate say-nothing-speak: “leaving to pursue other interests.”

 The real reasons for Bhattacharya’s sudden exit were unclear.
 There was, however, plenty of scuttlebutt about powers within Safaricom — resistant to the brand of bureaucracy rattling change Alpha could bring — conspiring to push him out.